-As an alternative cost of funds measure, we add to our repo interest cost the net periodic amounts paid or payable by us on our interest rate swaps and interest expense we incur on our short positions in U.S. Treasury securities and express the total as an annualized percentage of our average outstanding borrowings.
-The total of our net periodic expense paid or payable under our interest rate swaps and our interest expense on our short positions in U.S. Treasury securities was \$8.4 million for the year ended December 31, 2015, or 0.68% of our average outstanding repo borrowings on an annualized basis, thereby resulting in an annualized average cost of funds including interest rate swaps and short positions in U.S. Treasury securities of 1.10%.
-The total of our net periodic expense paid or payable under our interest rate swaps was \$8.8 million for the year ended December 31, 2014, or 0.70% of our average outstanding borrowings on an annualized basis, thereby resulting in an annualized average cost of funds including interest rate swaps of 1.05%.
+As an alternative cost of funds measure, we add to our repo interest cost the net periodic amounts paid or payable by us on our interest rate swaps and the interest expense we incur on our short positions in U.S. Treasury securities, and express the total as a percentage of our average outstanding borrowings.
+The total of our net periodic expense paid or payable under our interest rate swaps and our interest expense on our short positions in U.S. Treasury securities was \$8.4 million for the year ended December 31, 2015, or 0.68% of our average outstanding repo borrowings, thereby resulting in an average cost of funds including interest rate swaps and short positions in U.S. Treasury securities of 1.10%.
+The total of our net periodic expense paid or payable under our interest positions in U.S. Treasury securities of 1.10%.
+The total of our net periodic expense paid or payable under our interest rate swaps was \$8.8 million for the year ended December 31, 2014, or 0.70% of our average outstanding borrowings, thereby resulting in an average cost of funds including interest rate swaps of 1.05%.
 This metric does not take into account other instruments that we use to hedge interest rate risk, such as TBAs, swaptions, and futures.